emon535/EmployeeManagementSystem/README.md

 - Change the directory to "employee-management-fromtend" and run `npm install` to install the dependencies from `package.json` file.
 - Go to  `localhost:3000` and check;
+- No CSS was written, only tried to make as much as feature possible

 ---